 7. Where exactly are the protected areas located?

 Two of the six areas, the Land of the Eagle and the Land of the Wolves, are located on Porcher Island.
 This is an island on the northwestern coast of Canada, about 40 km (25 miles) south of the city of Prince Rupert.
-The nature preserve ”Gitxaala Nii Luutiksm/Kitkala Conservancy“ was expanded to include these pieces of land.
-The other four areas, the Land of the Grizzlies, Land of the Phantom Flowers, the Land of the Wapitis and Land of the Hummingbirds are located in the Toba Valley.
+The nature preserve ”Gitxaala Nii Luutiksm/Kitkala Conservancy“ was expanded through the protection of these pieces of land.
+The other four areas, the Land of the Grizzlies, the Land of the Ghost Flowers, the Land of the Wapitis and Land of the Hummingbirds are located in the Toba Valley.
 This river valley lies about 160km north of Vancouver, on the coast of the mainland, across from Campbell River on Vancouver Island.

 8. What are the rights of disposal for these purchased areas?